ns-dell/pravega-data-importer/README.md

 It provides the following Flink jobs:

-- **stream-mirroring**: Continuously copy a Pravega stream to another Pravega stream, even on a different Pravega cluster
+- **stream-mirroring**: Continuously copy a Pravega Stream to another Pravega Stream, even on a different Pravega cluster
-- **kafka-stream-mirroring**: Continuously copy a Kafka stream to a Pravega stream
+- **kafka-stream-mirroring**: Continuously copy a Kafka topic to a Pravega Stream

 Each job uses Flink checkpoints to provide exactly-once guarantees, ensuring that events are never missed nor duplicated.